b3h1ndy0u/SuperDox/README.md

 **Author:** Joshua M Clatney aka Clats97 (Ethical Pentesting Enthusiast)

 ## Description
 ClatScope Info Tool is an all-in-one OSINT (Open-Source Intelligence) utility script that queries public APIs, DNS records, and other online resources to gather and display information about IPs, domains, emails, phone numbers, and more.
-You will need a Google Custom Search API and a Have I Been Pwned API to take advantage of all the features ClatScope has to offer.
+You will need to enter the required API keys to take advantage of all the features ClatScope Info Tool v1.02 has to offer.

 ## Features
 1. **IP Information** – Extract IP geolocation, ISP, and Google Maps link.